jrief/django-formset/docs/source/richtext-extensions.rst

 	``richtext-map-from`` attribute is applied for each field of that form.
 Keep this in mind, especially when	using a ``RadioSelect`` or ``CheckboxSelectMultiple`` widget, because there you must modify the ``checked`` instead of the ``value`` property of the given input fields.

+.. rubric:: ``richtext-bidirectional``

+A common use-case is to map the value of a dialog form field to the editor's document state and vice versa.
+This can be done by using the attributes ``richtext-map-to="fieldname"`` and ``richtext-map-from="fieldname"``, where *fieldname* is the name of the given dialog field.
+A shortcut for avoiding this verbose syntax is to use the attribute ``richtext-bidirectional=True``.
+This then maps the value of the dialog form field to the editor's state using the field's name as the key.
+It also maps the value of the editor's document state back to the dialog form field using the same key.
+Using this attribute is only allowed if neither ``richtext-map-to`` nor ``richtext-map-from`` are set on the dialog's field.

+.. rubric:: ``richtext-selection``

+This extra attribute is used to map the editor's selected text to the dialog form field's value.
+It is applied whenever the user selects some text and wants to convert it into a mark or node element.
+A ggod example is the hyperlink editor, where the user selects some text and clicks on the link button.
+This attribute is used to set the initial value of the dialog form field to the selected text.

 .. hint:: **In order to better understand these mappings, try the Richtext editor above:**